External Advisory Committee

 Dr. Girotti also directs the Hispanic Center of Excellence in Medicine (HCOE).
 His role is wide-ranging, from developing a competitive pool of Latino applicants for the college, to improving the hiring and retention of Latino faculty.

 Girotti earned a doctorate in Educational Administration and Policy from UIC in 1990, and a Master of Arts in Counseling and Guidance in 1983 from Northeastern Illinois University.
 His professional activities include: member of the Illinois State Board of Health; member of the Board of Governors, Institute of Medicine of Chicago; treasurer of the Hispanic Serving Health Professions Schools, among others.
 He also serves on the National Hispanic Medical Association Board of Directors.

 Marriott International (Bethesda, MD)

-Ms. Graham is an active member of the Mid-Atlantic Business Group on Health, and she serves on Aetna’s Client Advisory Group.
+Ms. Graham is a member of the Mid-Atlantic Business Group on Health, and she serves on Aetna’s Client Advisory Group.
 She obtained her Bachelor of Science (B.S.) in Business and Finance from Mount St. Mary’s University.